Pay now without Registration/logging in!

 Topics: Agent Resources AmTrust News Cyber Liability

 Summary: Falling victim to a data breach is a stressful, costly situation for businesses of all sizes.
 In this article, we'll focus on how to respond to a cyber attack and what to do after a data breach.
 Download PDF Version

 You should change all affected or vulnerable passwords immediately.
-Create new, strong passwords for each account, and refrain from reusing the same passwords on multiple accounts.
+Use a password manager and create new, strong passwords for each account, and refrain from reusing the same passwords on multiple accounts.
 That way, if a data breach happens again in the future, the damage may be limited.

 If you are one victim of a broader attack that's affected multiple businesses, follow updates from trusted sources charged with monitoring the situation to make sure you know what to do next.
 Whether you're part of a broader attack or the sole victim, you'll also need to determine the cause of the breach within your specific facility so you can work to help prevent the same kind of attack from happening again.
 Ask yourself: